Kinoma/SourceDocumentation/kinoma_documentation_template.md

 To the extent reasonable, the section heading for a tutorial discussion should be explanatory (such as "Defining Build Targets"), whereas the heading for a reference section should be the element name (as in "xs:target").

 ####Discussing XS Elements
-In sections discussing XS property elements and the like (including patterns), examples are organized under the following level 5 headings:
+In sections discussing XS property elements and the like (including patterns), examples are organized under the following level-5 headings:

 - **Grammar** — The grammar itself.